 A framework gives your team a mental model for conversations, motivation, and overall understanding.
 Here are four vital elements needed in every innovation framework:

 Focus defines and researches the opportunity or problem area where you are going to point your team.
 It would be best if you investigate and determine the focus area.
 I create a list of 4-6 areas of focus with my team.
 Next, you need to create a problem statement that drives people to find a solution.
-Creating a problem statement is not an easy task, but it is vital.
+Creating a problem statement is not a straightforward task, but it is vital.
 With a problem statement, you will increase the quantity and quality of your ideas.

 Based on your focus, create a funnel of ideas that address the opportunity or problem.
 The funnel is where you generate your ideas.
 Step one is to do both individual and team ideation.
 I have found that when you combine both individual and team ideation, you increase the quality of your ideas by 30%.
 Step two is grouping the ideas.
 You can use Jamboard or post-it notes to bring those ideas together and generate that funnel.
 You want to capture all those ideas and make sure nothing gets thrown out.

 Let's review what we learned about the innovation framework.
 I refer to this framework as the FIRE (Focus, Ideation, Ranking, and Execution) framework.
 When you bring these elements together, you have all the components needed to be effective in your innovation efforts.
 Each of these requires a process that is unique to your organization.
 If you don't have these four elements, you are fooling yourself.
-Used by thousands of organizations around the world, this framework is what I personally use and teach.
-A part of the bigger picture known as box think, the framework shows us to view things through different eyes.
+Used by thousands of organizations around the world, this framework is what I use and teach.
+A part of the bigger picture known as box think where the framework shows us to view things through fresh eyes.

 If you want to check out the diagrams from this show, as well as other materials from previous shows, click the link here.